main image

 Link icon

-If your client has not paid outstanding invoices even after sending notice in a demand letter for payment consider sending your client to collections.
+If your client has not paid outstanding invoices even after you sent a demand letter for payment, consider sending your client to collections.

 Here are some frequently asked questions about collections: